-The camera will not operate correctly if you connect it to your computer before installing the driver and software.
-If this happens, please refer to the Troubleshooting section of the Canon Digital Camera Software Starter Guide Disk.
+- 0 - The camera will not operate correctly if you connect it to your computer before installing the driver and software.
+If this happens, please refer to the Troubleshooting section of the Canon Digital Camera Software Starter Guide Disk. - Even when system requirements are met, not all computer functions can be guaranteed.

-- - - You do not need to turn off the camera or computer power when making a USB connection. - Please refer to your computer's manual for information regarding the location of the USB port. - You are recommended to use a fully charged battery pack or the AC Adapter Kit ACK-DC10 (sold separately) to power the camera when connecting to a computer (p.
-21). - All procedures performed with a connection to a USB 2.0 compliant board are not guaranteed.
+- You do not need to turn off the camera or computer power when making a USB connection. - Please refer to your computer's manual for information regarding the location of the USB port. - You are recommended to use a fully charged battery pack or the AC Adapter Kit ACK-DC10 (sold separately) to power the camera when connecting to a computer (p.
+18).